matthieudeluze/perf/README.md

-A collection of the best resources and practices to optimze your application performance.
+A collection of the best resources and practices to optimize your application performance.